 Visual aids can also help people learn during facilitation.
 Visual tools come in handy when simple building blocks can help people build a problem and indicate offshoots or results of the problem.
 Flip charts, too, are good visual aids.
 Visualizing data, sometimes, can help figure out the solution.

 If there are fewer people participating in a workshop, every one gets a chance to participate.
 Moreover, dormant participants can be easily identified and encouraged to take part in group activities.
 In order to ensure maximum participation, the facilitator should limit the number of participants to 10.

 Indeed, a very important role of a facilitator is to encourage the members of the workshop to share their views and opinions with each other.
 Sharing random experiences with group members facilitates learning and helps you bond better with each other.

-While there are group members, who are all vocal and voluble about their views, there is another sector that is reticent enough to not voice their opinion on a given topic.
+While some group members can be vocal and voluble about their views, some might be reticent in voicing their opinion.
 It is the facilitator, who ought to uncover their reticence by encouraging and involving them in the discussion at hand.
 A positive feedback ups their confidence and invariably they realize that their response is valued and much appreciated.

 Workshop facilitator job description includes self awareness as a prerequisite for the job.
 Being friendly, open, nonjudgmental and communicative, are also important qualities that a facilitator must possess.
 A training session conducted to sharpen the skills of facilitator will help identify and develop useful facilitation techniques.